-You can also pass functions that return HTML Element to buttons.cobrowse or buttons.chat.
+You can also pass functions that return HTML Element to buttons.cobrowse.
 In this case the output of the function will be used to render the button instead of using default image.

 In this case your custom button(s) will inherit the positioning of the default button(s).